magladko/jpamb/README.md

 2. All methods presented to the analysis comes from files in the `src/main/java/jpamb/cases/` folder, and can be uniquely identified by their method name.

+3. Only the stdout is captured by JPAMB, so you can output debug information in the stderr.

 ### What Can Happen to Java Methods?

 Your analyzer need to predict if there exist an input to the method where